shuchenweng/UniCoRN/README.md

 ```

 ### 2) Testing
-Modify the pretrained model weights in test.py L20-25, and execute commands below.
+Modify the paths of pretrained model weights in test.py L20-25, and execute commands below.

 PERSON-CIR dataset:
 ```